 Here is a different edition which is divided into readings for each day of the year (however, the Kindle version of this particular edition isn’t good, so go for the paperback): The Supreme Yoga: A New Translation Of The Yoga Vasistha (2 volume) — Sage Valmiki and Swami Venkatesananda

-Finally, if you want to get a taste of the essence of the Yoga Vasistha, with a mere 230 out of the original 32000 Sanskrit couplets (64000 lines — 2400 pages!) you should buy the Kindle version of the Yoga Vasistha Sara for about a dollar here: Yoga Vasishta Sara — Sage Valmiki, Ramanan V. S. and Sureshananda Swami
+Finally, if you want to get a taste of the essence of the Yoga Vasistha, with a mere 230 out of the original 32000 Sanskrit couplets (64000 lines — 2400 pages!) you could buy the Kindle version of the Yoga Vasistha Sara for about a dollar here: Yoga Vasishta Sara — Sage Valmiki, Ramanan V. S. and Sureshananda Swami

 One reviewer on Amazon prefers the translation by K. Narayanaswami Aiyer, called the Laghu Yoga Vasishtha, saying that it offers a noticeably higher transmission.
 The English doesn’t flow as easily, the prose is a bit archaic, but it is beautiful, warmer, lighter and reaches subtle, divine heights.
 I think both translations are good, and it comes down to personal preference of writing styles to some degree, but it is also helpful to get two different tastes.
-This one is on my reading list now!: Laghu Yoga Vasistha — Sage Valmiki and K. Narayanaswami Aiyer Or you can download a free pdf of the Laghu Yoga Vasishtha here: https://www.hariomgroup.org/hariombooks_shastra/Shri-Yogavasishtha/Laghu-Yoga-Vasistha-English-Translation.pdf
+This one is on my reading list now!: Laghu Yoga Vasistha — Sage Valmiki and K. Narayanaswami Aiyer Or you can download a free PDF file of the Laghu Yoga Vasistha here: https://www.hariomgroup.org/hariombooks_shastra/Shri-Yogavasishtha/Laghu-Yoga-Vasistha-English-Translation.pdf